Procedure for Purchasing Sheep:

 - Timing We will plan our lambing to start around the middle of March.
 Since we like to give our lambs the best opportunity for a healthy, happy, natural start in life, we leave them with their mothers until they are at least 8 weeks of age (weaning age).
 Most lambs leave for their new homes in mid-May or June.

 - Bottle Lambs I do not sell bottle lambs before they are 8 weeks old.
-Although they are very labor-intensive to raise, I would rather have a healthy 8 week-old leave here for their new home, than a broken-hearted person calling me with tragic news.
+Although they are more labor-intensive to raise, I would rather have a healthy 8 week-old leave here for their new home, than a broken-hearted person calling me with tragic news.
+(Bottle lambs are very vulnerable to health problems during those first weeks.)
 If you want a lamb that has been a bottle baby, that may be possible, but the lamb will not have been raised as a "house pet".
 They continue to live with the flock.
 Also, some of my most friendly adult sheep were not bottle babies...so you can be assured that the time you spend interacting with your new lamb is of much more importance.

 - Other Important Considerations We reserve the right to decide to not sell a sheep for any reason.
 Our sheep are not sold for meat.
 Since they are a flock animal, if only one is purchased it needs to "go home" to a flock or at least one other sheep.
 A wether (neutered male) is an ideal companion!
 The other sheep does not need to be a Babydoll, but does need to be a sheep (a goat is a very different animal).